Free resources

 Intermediate

-LWEC Classification & Permanency
+LWEC classification & permanency

 The Loss of Wage Earning Capacity (LWEC) system for non-schedule injuries (spine, brain, heart, lungs).
 How classification percentages are determined and what they mean for your long-term benefits.